forthright48/notes/language/golang/package.md

 - A package is a directory: **package = directory**
 - A package cannot have sub-directory.
 - All files in a package must be in same directory
+- All files must start with a package declaration

+## Export

+To export a function, variable or anything, just capitalize the first letter.

+## Name of packages

+- Keep them small and short.
+Usually one lowercase word.
+- No underscores

 ## main function